Rasksasa/VOC_Scrubber/README.md

 ## To do & Wishlist:
-- New cartridge designs with using pogo pin connectors to facilitate VOC sensor installation in the cartridge which provides intake air analysis
+- New cartridge designs with pogo pin connectors to facilitate VOC sensor installation in the cartridge for air intake analysis
-- Physical lock mechanism to allow easier and more secure cartridge replacement
 - Provide solution to where electronics/PCB controller can be positioned
+- Different HEPA filter that is even easier to source as I notice it being harder to source 40x105mm filters compared to when I first started using them

 - ~~Validate print settings for the parts (i.e. if standard Voron print settings are sufficient)~~
 - ~~Investigate VOC sensor options (i.e. SGP40 or ENS160)~~